fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

 Now it will create a proper release using these signing configs.
 Push everything to git and it should build a properly signed APK.
 Yay.

-## Step 3. deploying to github releases
+## Step 3.
+Deploying to github releases

 This part is fairly simple, as Travis provides its own deployment functionality for this purpose.
 According to [their documentation](https://docs.travis-ci.com/user/deployment/releases/), for the bare minimum functionality all that you will need is to add the following to your `.travis.yml`...